dzarkV/LangTech_exercises/README.md

 Repository for my NLP exercises.
-Some of these are initially for text classification.
+Some of these are initially for text classification, knowledge extraction and NER.